dotnet/docs/docs/fundamentals/apicompat/global-tool.md

 - **`--baseline-package`**

-  Specifies the path to a baseline package to validate against the current package.
+  Specifies the path to a baseline package to validate the current package against.

 - **`--runtime-graph`**